Tree Trimming Cost in 2026: Prices by Size & Type

 Man cutting a tree using a chainsaw

 Quick Answer: Small trees (under 25 ft): $75-$400.
 Medium trees (25-50 ft): $200-$900.
 Large trees (50-75 ft): $500-$1,500.
 Very large trees (75+ ft): $1,000-$2,500+.
-ISA-certified arborists charge 20-30% more but are worth it for structural pruning, disease diagnosis, and high-risk trees.
+ISA-certified arborists charge 20-30% more and are worth it for structural pruning, disease diagnosis, and high-risk trees.

-Cost by Tree Height
+Cost by tree height

 Tree HeightAverage CostExamples Under 25 ft$75-$400Dogwood, Japanese maple, crape myrtle 25-50 ft$200-$900Birch, fruit trees, smaller oaks 50-75 ft$500-$1,500Mature oak, maple, pine, spruce 75+ ft$1,000-$2,500+Tulip poplar, large sycamore, old-growth oak

-Cost by Trimming Type
+Cost by trimming type

 ServiceCost RangeWhat It Includes Crown cleaning$150-$500Remove dead, dying, and crossing branches Crown thinning$200-$800Selectively remove branches to increase light and air Crown raising$150-$600Remove lower branches for clearance Crown reduction$300-$1,500Reduce overall canopy size (requires skill) Vista pruning$200-$700Selective removal to restore a view Hazard trimming$300-$2,000Remove branches threatening structures or power lines Deadwooding$100-$500Remove only dead branches

-Cost by Region
+Cost by region

 RegionAverage per TreeNotes Northeast$350-$1,200Higher labor costs, seasonal demand spikes in spring/fall Southeast$200-$800Year-round growing season means more frequent trimming needed Midwest$250-$900Storm damage drives seasonal demand West Coast$300-$1,000Drought-stressed trees and fire mitigation add complexity Mountain West$250-$900Altitude and access can increase costs

-When to Trim
+When to trim

-Timing affects both price and tree health:
+Timing matters for both price and tree health:

-How to Save Money
+How to save money

 ---